The Department of Jobs and Small Business has policy responsibility for the Franchising Code of Conduct.

 - Statement: Future of Franchising

-On 22 March 2018, the Senate referred an Inquiry into the Operation and Effectiveness of the Franchising Code of Conduct to the Parliamentary Joint Committee on Corporations and Financial Services for report by 30 September 2018.
-The Senate has extended the reporting date of the Inquiry to 14 March 2019.
+On 22 March 2018, the Senate referred an Inquiry into the Operation and Effectiveness of the Franchising Code of Conduct to the Parliamentary Joint Committee on Corporations and Financial Services.
+The report was published on 14 March 2019.

 New penalties framework